 Older Burlington residents will have

 the highest level of high-speed internet connectivity of any small city in the country and

 will have the ability to effectively communicate, receive services, engage as citizens, access life-long learning opportunities as well as employment opportunities via technological engagement.

-Older Burlington residents seeking to volunteer within their communities will have means to engage with such opportunities accessibly and inclusively. lder Burlington residents can reliably and safely utilize volunteer services areas such as day-to-day home maintenance
+Older Burlington residents seeking to volunteer within their communities will have means to engage with such opportunities accessibly and inclusively.

+Older Burlington residents can reliably and safely utilize volunteer services to seek assistance in areas such as day-to-day home maintenance

 Recommended Strategies: